colebaty/gencyber/01-linux-lesson.md

 ## questions
 1. How do the different options change the output of this command?
 2. Why isn't there a file included as part of the command?
 Why does this still work?
+What happens if you give it a file name?
 3. What do the different options/flags mean?
-How do you find out?
-4. Why is there no file used with this command?  what information is printed if you give it a file name?
+How do you find out? you give it a file name?

 >**NOTE**:  Notice how the the lines in the code snippets above begin with a dollar sign.